jpper/dokoiku/README.md

 ## Future Features

-- Direct messaging
+- Friend requests and direct messaging
+- Google Calendar integration
 - Location sharing
 - Multiple modes of transit
-- Expanded user profile

 ...and more!